 This institution complies with the Americans with Disabilities Act, Section 504 of the Rehabilitation Act, and state and local requirements regarding students with disabilities.
-Accommodations will be provided to qualified students with disabilities in compliance with federal and state regulations.
+Accommodations will be provided to qualified students with disabilities (including, but not limited to, mental health disabilities, physical/learning disabilities or temporary disabilities) in compliance with federal and state regulations.

 A request for accommodation will be considered if the request: